Carrizo Plain: Management—historical overview

 On January 12, 2001, President Bill Clinton signed a presidential proclamation establishing the Carrizo Plain as a national monument.
-The first manager of the new Carrizo Plain National Monument was Marlene Braun (1958–2005); she was succeeded by Johna Hurl.
-The managerial partners of the CPNA took the responsibility of maintaining this new national monument.
+The first manager of the new Carrizo Plain National Monument was Marlene Braun (1958–2005); Johna Hurl succeeded her.
+The CPNA's managerial partners assumed responsibility for maintaining the new national monument.
 Since then, the area of protected land has increased to 250000 acre.

 Carrizo Plain Natural Area Plan

 Mission statement

-"Manage the Carrizo Plain Natural Area (CPNA) so that indigenous species interact within a dynamic and fully functioning system in perpetuity while conserving unique natural and cultural resources and maintaining opportunities for compatible scientific research, cultural, social and recreational activities."
+"Manage the Carrizo Plain Natural Area (CPNA) so that indigenous species interact within a dynamic and fully functioning system in perpetuity while conserving unique natural and cultural resources and maintaining opportunities for compatible scientific research, cultural, social, and recreational activities."

 Administration

-Routine monthly meetings and coordinated planning are essential parts in the management of the CPNA.
-The administration partners of the CPNA work together to make decisions about the area and what needs to be taken care of in order to maintain the natural environment of the plain.
-Although each partner has its own headquarters and administrative personnel, the Education Center Coordinator is one position that is funded by all of the CPNA partners.
-At BLM the staff consists of a project manager, a biological technician, a heavy equipment operator, a computer specialist, and a law enforcement ranger.
-All TNC personnel are located at their office in San Francisco.
-DFG at the moment has only one wildlife biologist at CPNA along with a wildlife assistant II and a scientific aide.
+Routine monthly meetings and coordinated planning are essential to managing the CPNA.
+The CPNA's administrative partners work together to make decisions about the area and what needs to be addressed to maintain the plain's natural environment.
+Although each partner has its own headquarters and administrative personnel, the Education Center Coordinator is a position funded by all CPNA partners.
+At BLM, the staff consists of a project manager, a biological technician, a heavy equipment operator, a computer specialist, and a law enforcement ranger.
+All TNC personnel are based at their San Francisco office.
+DFG currently has only one wildlife biologist at CPNA, along with a wildlife assistant II and a scientific aide.
 Outside specialists also volunteer their time to study the area, from plant ecologists to species specialists.
 The fire suppression administration is the responsibility of BLM, which has formal agreements with Kern, Santa Barbara, and San Luis Obispo counties to help share in the support and funding of its fire suppression program.
-Funding for other programs within Carrizo Plain National Monument come from its management partners.
+Funding for other programs within Carrizo Plain National Monument comes from its management partners.